revaturelabs/interviewquestions/InterviewSpecificQuestions/.NET FULL STACK/C#Azure.md

 <blockquote>

-It is possible to use No code solution named DATA SYNC to sync SQL Azure with an on-premises SQL server.
-It is also possible to develop custom solutions by using SYNC Framework for it.
+It is possible to use No code solution named DATA SYNC to sync SQL Azure with an on-premises SQL server.It is also possible to develop custom solutions by using SYNC Framework for it.

 SQL Azure allows users to run their SQL server workloads as a hosted service (PaaS).

 </blockquote>